logv/snorkel/README.md

 snorkel.lite is now in Alpha status.
 All but two views (digraph and map view) have been ported over from snorkel, data ingestion works and grafana endpoints are compatible.
-I have switched over from using the original snorkel to using snorkel.lite for several months now.
+I have switched over from using the original snorkel to using snorkel.lite since November of 2018.

 ### motivation